A State-of-the-Art Marine Research Project

 An International Space Station, Underwater

-Fabien lives by the principle that “there is no such thing as the impossible!”
 For years, Fabien has dreamed of building a modern underwater habitat; an ‘international space station’ under water.
 His dream and determination to turn this into a reality was reinforced after Fabien and his crew spent 31 days living and working at the last habitable underwater facility, Aquarius, now over 30 years old.

 The overall effect of…underwater habitat programs… on our understanding of coral reefs and other subtidal habitats has been enormous.